aspose-omr/Aspose.OMR-Documentation/net/developer-reference/generate-template/saving/_index.md

 This is the recommended method for saving multi-page forms.
 {{% /alert %}}

-Call `SaveAsPdf` method of of the [`GenerationResult`](https://reference.aspose.com/omr/net/aspose.omr.generation/generationresult) object returned by [`GenerateTemplate` or `GenerateJSONTemplate` methods](/omr/net/generate-template/).
+Call `SaveAsPdf` method of of the [`GenerationResult`](https://reference.aspose.com/omr/net/aspose.omr.generation/generationresult) object returned by [`Generate` method](/omr/net/generate-template/).
 The method takes the following arguments:

 - Target directory name, either absolute or relative to your application's working directory.
 Provide an empty string to save files into the working directory.
 - File name (without extension) for a printable form and the recognition pattern.
 All pages are saved to a single PDF document.